 Traction – Often used for back and spine problems; the traction method stretches the spine and takes pressure off the nerve.

-Lontophoresis/phonophoresis – Iontophoresis is when a topical steroid (anti-inflammatory) cream is applied to the skin with a low-level electrical current to drive in the cream.
+Iontophoresis/phonophoresis – Iontophoresis is when a topical steroid (anti-inflammatory) cream is applied to the skin with a low-level electrical current to drive in the cream.
 Phonophoresis is the same technique, using ultrasonic waves instead.
 As a shoulder and knee specialist, Dr. Theut’s patients almost always require physical therapy after surgery.
 “Within the realm of shoulder problems, therapy is very, very important,” he says.
 Going without therapy — especially post-op — is a vicious, worsening cycle downward.
 “What typically happens is the shoulder becomes stiff.
 Because it’s stiff, it becomes painful.
 Because it’s painful, people don’t like to move the shoulder, which makes it stiffer,” says Dr. Theut.
 “A therapist can be absolutely essential in preventing, or if it’s already occurred, treating the pain and stiffness.”
 After 2–3 months of physical therapy with OAM, patients may be transferred for treatment at the OAM Work Center where they will undergo specialized preparation for returning to work.
 “The goal is to get them back to work without restriction.
-The Work Center team evaluates exactly what motions the patients need to do at work and literally mimics them in therapy,” Dr. Theut explains.
+The Work Conditioning team evaluates exactly what motions the patients need to do at work and literally mimics them in therapy,” Dr. Theut explains.
 “The patient is monitored in a safe setting until they can return to work safely.”
 As a surgeon, Dr. Theut entrusts his patients regularly and undoubtedly to the OAM physical therapists.
 “Whether working on a shoulder, hip, knee, or hand, I have 100% faith in all of our therapists.
 They’re trained superbly and very skilled in restoring function.”